Thinklab-SJTU/LinSATNet/README.md

           f'  x={x},\n'
           f'  constraint violation={cv}')
 ```
-And you are likely to see the loss decreasing during the gradient steps.
+And you are likely to see the loss decreasing during the training steps.

 ## API Reference